raffaelloseri/rseri/content/authors/admin/_index.md

 - Visitors
 ---

 I am a professor of econometrics.
-My research is at the intersection of statistics, numerical analysis, operations research, psychology, economics and management.
+My research is at the intersection of statistics, numerical analysis, operations research, psychology, economics, management and philosophy.